 Out of the Sunshine (2014), by Andrew Cole A few NRCM staffers fondly remember Andrew as a youngster mowing NRCM's lawn-his mom, Carol, worked in the philanthropy department for more than two decades.
-Though now living in New York, Andrew's Maine roots remain strong.
+Though now at a New York City law firm, Andrew's Maine roots remain strong.
 His new CD references people and big life events as well as impressions from the natural world, such as with the title track.
 He plays acoustic guitar and passionately belts out vocals, nowhere more clearly than on the track "Coast of Maine."
 Backed by a few fellow musicians, Andrew draws from blues and country.
 Available at CDbaby.com and elsewhere online.